2D BEST Award Information

-SD EPSCoR will be soliciting Seed Grant proposals from researchers at the NSF EPSCoR Track-1 partner institutions.
-A total of $200,000 will be available in project year 4.
-High-impact proposals supporting NSF EPSCoR Track-1 goals and objectives will be solicited.
-Research proposals supporting transformative solutions or innovative uses of 2D materials and biofilms will be solicited as well as innovative STEM education, outreach, and diversity activities.
-It is anticipated that at least 4 awards for up to 12-months, October 1, 2022-September 30, 2023, will be made.
-Deadline will be 5 p.m.
-(MDT), Friday, July 29, 2022.
-Applicants must collaborate with a current Track-1 researcher on an application.
+SD EPSCoR is soliciting Seed Grant proposals from researchers at the NSF EPSCoR Track-1 partner institutions.
+A total of $200,000 is available in project year 5.
+High-impact proposals supporting NSF EPSCoR Track-1 goals and objectives are solicited.
+Research proposals supporting transformative solutions or innovative uses of 2D materials and biofilms are solicited, as well as innovative STEM education, outreach, and diversity activities.
+It is anticipated that at least 4 awards for up to 12-months, October 1, 2023-September 30, 2024, will be made.
+Deadline is 5 p.m.
+(MDT), Friday, July 28, 2023.
+Applicants must collaborate with an NSF Track-1 participant on the Seed Grant.

 Proposals for high-risk, high reward biofilm research at the intersection of biofilms, 2D materials and big data will be solicited.
 Seed Grant funds are intended to:

 - support innovative activities that will result in submission of proposals to federal agencies or private organizations, and